File Registry Entry Reference

 • Used to run ETL jobs to create necessary files, if said files do not exist

-• Not required at all if file is supplied
+• Not required if file is supplied

-NOTE: The default value for Kiba::Extend.default_job_method_name is :job.
+The default value for Kiba::Extend.default_job_method_name is :job.
 You can override this in your project’s base file as follows (since 2.7.2):

 Kiba::Extend.config.default_job_method_name = :whatever